-In a magical moment surrounded by new friends sipping great wines of Germany – IN Germany – Rob knew his life was about to change forever.
+In a magical moment surrounded by new friends sipping great wines in Germany, Rob knew his life was about to change forever.
 It was 2005 and he was in the midst of finishing a degree in Biochemistry at the University of Idaho.
 His path surely would have led to something in livestock or potatoes, but the universe had different plans.
-A vacation in Europe was now a pivotal point in the life decisions of a 23-year-old searching for something more in life, so Rob decided that he would put his passion for science and nature to good use.
+A vacation in Europe was now a pivotal point in the life decisions of a 23-year-old searching for something more, so Rob decided that he would put his passion for science and nature to good use.
 He was going to make wine and it was going to be amazing.
-Having grown up backpacking the Wind Rivers and backcountry of Idaho, Rob felt a deep connection to the workings of the earth and uses that passion to make something for people to enjoy – something that is massively satisfying for his soul and can be sensed in every vintage he makes.
+Having grown up backpacking the Wind Rivers and backcountry of Idaho, Rob felt a deep connection to the workings of the earth and uses that passion to make something for people to enjoy – something that is massively satisfying for his soul.
+It is experienced in every vintage he makes.

 When Rob knew he was going to make wine, he also knew he had to learn from the best.
-Working as assistant winemaker to cult greats Mark Aubert and Jayson Pahlmeyer, Rob perfected his native fermentation techniques and was ready to set off on his own.
-Further winemaking experience in Washington, Australia, and New Zealand positioned him to begin working on his own label.
-Schermeister Cellars, born in 2012, is the culmination of years of experience with the dream of one day running his own show.
+Working as assistant winemaker to cult greats Mark Aubert and Jayson Pahlmeyer, Rob perfected his native fermentation techniques and went on to start his own winery.
+Further winemaking experience in Washington, Australia, and New Zealand positioned him to begin working on Schermeister Winery, born in 2012.
+It was the culmination of years of experience with the dream of one day running his own show.
 Rob is happy to say he is finally doing just that.

 Co-owner + Everything Creative

 Laura’s life in Napa could be described as a happy accident.
 In 2013, after a 9-year career in graphic design, she sold her home in Charlotte, NC and came to Napa for a much needed break to reconnect with nature.
 What was supposed to be a 6-week harvest job turned into an extended stay when she met Rob.
-He needed a website design for his new winery, Schermeister Cellars.
-Laura never expected to stay past October, and certainly never expected to meet the person who would become much more than a business partner – but her partner in life!
+He needed a website design for his new winery, and the two were connected by a mutual friend (who would later marry us on Mount Veeder in 2017!).
+Laura never expected to stay past October, and certainly never expected to meet the person who would become much more than a business partner – but her partner in life.